 - Leaving graded tests in a stack for students to pick up by sorting through the papers of all students

-- Circulating a printed class list with names and social security numbers as an attendance roster
+- Circulating a printed class list with names and/or social security numbers as an attendance roster

-- Discussing the progress of any student with anyone other than the student (including parents) without the written consent of the student
+- Discussing the progress of any student with anyone other than the student (including parents/legal guardians) without the written consent of the student

 - Providing lists of students enrolled in class to a third party for any commercial purpose